sidewayss/rAF/README.md

 It is a solo open source project about to be released in its first public version 1.0.
 Hopefully others will contribute in the future.

 ## Getting started
 If you want to skip the formalities and jump right in, the best place to start are the <a href="https://sidewayss.github.io/rAF/apps/">3 Apps</a> (latest code on GitHub Pages) that test & demonstrate the library and generate starting-point JavaScript code.
-They are also available in a more stable form on my <a href="https://sidewayss.com/raf/apps/">homepage</a>.
+They are also available in a more sta(b)le form on my <a href="https://sidewayss.com/raf/apps/">homepage</a>.

 There are also animation examples in these collections on CodePen: